waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Step 5: Move between Ecruteak and Route 38.
 Check Pokedex AREA after each transition.
 - Step 6: When Suicune is on Route 38, use Super Repel and run in grass.
 - Note: Suicune is Level 40.
 Mean Look must hit on Turn 1.
+- Mechanic: Roaming Pokemon move every time the player transitions between routes or cities.

 # Time Tracking
 - Super Repel Search: Started Turn 18395.
 Status: Verified NOT in Goldenrod Dept. Store (2F/3F).
-Moving to Ecruteak.
+Buying in Ecruteak.